 - Best Accommodations;

 Stay in one of the Guest-Houses close to the bridge and other awesome hiking trails.
-I recommend at least one night to explore more of this outstanding landscape and river Mosel.
+I recommend exploring more of this outstanding landscape and river Moselle for at least one night.
 Guest-Houses in Gonderhausen and Emmelshausen via booking.com.